-As another example, a prospective two-year follow-up study of adolescents with gender dysphoria published in 2011 found that treatment with puberty blockers was associated with decreased depression and improved overall functioning.
-65 A six-year follow-up study of 55 individuals from the 2011 study found that subsequent treatment with hormone therapy followed by surgery in adulthood was associated with a statistically significant decrease in depression and anxiety.
-66 "Remarkably, this study demonstrated that these transgender adolescents and young adults had a sense of well-being that was equivalent or superior to that seen in agematched controls from the general population."
+was associated with decreased depression and improved overall functioning.62 A six-year follow-up study of 55 individuals from the 2011 study found that subsequent treatment with hormone therapy followed by surgery in adulthood was associated with a statistically significant decrease in depression and anxiety.63 "Remarkably, this study demonstrated that these transgender adolescents and young adults had a sense of well-being that was equivalent or superior to that seen in agematched controls from the general population."64

 As scientists and researchers, amici always welcome more research, including on this crucial topic.
-However, contrary to the assertions by the Legislature that these treatments are "harmful" or "experimental," the available data indicate that the gender-affirming medical care prohibited by the Healthcare Ban is effective for
+However, the available data indicate that the gender-affirming medical care prohibited by the Healthcare Ban is effective for the treatment of gender dysphoria.